ConsentDevelopment/EtherBank/README.md

 * Security_ConnectBankAccountToNewOwnerAddress(uint32 bankAccountNumber, string password)
 * Security_GetNumberOfAttemptsToConnectBankAccountToANewOwnerAddress()

-Note : Only the interfaces OpenBankAccount() (used the 1st time to open a bank account), DepositToBankAccount() and DepositToBankAccountFromDifferentAddress() will accept ether value from a payment transaction.
+Note : Only the interface methods OpenBankAccount() (used the 1st time to open a bank account), DepositToBankAccount() and DepositToBankAccountFromDifferentAddress() will accept ether value from a payment transaction.
 This is to prevent users accidentally sending ether when using interfaces that do not require ether to be sent.

 ## Securing your My Ether Bank account :